infiniteflight/infiniteflight-docs/get-help/index.md

-## Guide Version: 22.8.0
+## Guide Version: 23.1.0

-Sometimes things don't work as you'd expect and we'd love to get you back in the air as soon as possible of course.
-In here you will find the most common problems our users encounter, together with some helpful tips on how to resolve them.
-If further assistance is required, don't be afraid to reach out to our support team via e-mail.
+Sometimes things don't work as you'd expect and we'd love to get you back in the air as soon as possible.
+In this guide you will find the most common problems our users encounter, together with some helpful tips on how to resolve them.

+If further assistance is required, please [contact our support team](mailto:support@infiniteflight.com).